Being a girl comes with some pretty great perks… high heels, lipstick, lingerie – and bras, in particular.

 Did you know that there’s an 80% chance you’re wearing the wrong size bra?
 A bra that doesn’t fit right is uncomfortable and unflattering.
 Who needs that?

-Bra sizing is complicated, so it’s best to be professional fitted.
-(Most shops are happy to provide this service to their crossdressing and transgender clientele.)
+Bra sizing is complicated.
+I suggest getting professionally fitted if at all possible.
+(Many shops are happy to provide this service to their crossdressing and transgender clientele.)
 Otherwise, check out my previous article on how to find your bra size.

 2. DON’T let back bulge ruin your look